No. 41: Glenn Davis

 Legendary Army coach Earl “Red” Blaik was also known to say about Davis: He was “the best player I have seen, anywhere, anytime.”
 Blaik also called Davis’ shy demeanor as someone who was “bashful as a girl on her first date, even through he was an All American.”

-Bonita High named its football field after Glenn Davis in 1987 – but it was not the stadium where he played.
-The Bonita High in Davis’ day was at the current site of Damien High, as the current Bonita campus was built years after he graduated.
+Bonita High named its football field after Glenn Davis in 1987 — but it was not the stadium where he played.
+The Bonita High in Davis’ day was at the current site of Damien High, and the current Bonita campus wasn’t built until years after he graduated.

-Inducted into the College Football Hall of Fame in 1961, Davis also found fame dating actresses Ann Blyth and Elizabeth Taylor and was briefly married to actress Terry Moore, was with his wife Ellen Harriet Lancaster Slack for 43 years until her death.
-Davis and Slack had one son – named Ralph.
+Inducted into the College Football Hall of Fame in 1961, Davis also found fame dating actresses Ann Blyth and Elizabeth Taylor and was briefly married to actress Terry Moore.
+Davis and wife Ellen Harriet Lancaster Slack were married for 43 years until her death.
+Davis and Slack had one son — named Ralph.
 In 1966, Davis married Yvonne Amenche, the widow of 1943 Heisman winner Alan Ameche.

 The Glenn Davis Award was created by the Los Angeles Times to honor the winner of its high school football player of the year.
 Davis worked at the Times as its special events director for fund raising, lasting 35 years before retiring to La Quinta.